Hooks in you, hooks in me, hooks in the ceiling

 - One of the early ideas for Resident Evil 4 featured a ghostly figure armed with a hook who chased Leon around.

 - The Butcher in Shank fights with a long hook-and-chain.

 - The Turkish Assassins in Assassin's Creed: Revelations modify their hidden blades with a hook variation to assist in both combat and free running.
 When Ezio arrives in Constantinople he soons acquires a hook blade for himself.

-- Pudge the Butcher from Defense of the Ancients: All-Stars and Dota 2 uses a hook on a chain to drag enemies (or allies) towards him.
+- Pudge the Butcher from Defense Of The Ancients and Dota 2 uses a hook on a chain to drag enemies (or allies) towards him.